hussein-joe/creditcard-fraud-detection/README.md

 ### Application design
 In this challenge I tried to use different programming styles.
-For example I used the concept of stream processing, message channel(to implement pub/sub).
+For example I used the concept of stream processing, and message channel(to implement pub/sub).
 The code is divided into the following parts

 - Transaction Reader: It reads transactions from a file, use mapper to convert lines to DTOs, and then hand it to a